Code-Institute-Submissions/molacuizine/README.md

 ### Stripe operation testing

+The stripe process was linked to the order model since orders would only be created if the stripe payement process was successful.
+Therefore testing was peformed also on the stripe process as detailed below.

 Stripe webhook testing was performed by:
 1. Creating test activity on account
 2. Manually sending test events from dashboard